ildyria/Dance/Lectures/Feb10.md

 Everything over the ribcage is fixed and should move as a block.
 The arms are working together with the upper body.

-**Keep the head up.**
+Stay straight and **keep the head up.**

 ### Preparation step

 When stepping to the left, still give the right side to the lady.
+Idem when going to the right.
 <- 1234
 -> 567
 <- 8